dicethedev/CSC-Web-project-Sparkle-Team/README.md

 ### Project Overview for CSC-Web-project-Sparkle-Team

-`The CSC Web Project by the Misfits Group is an upcoming fashion house website.
+`The CSC Web Project by the Sparkle-Team is an upcoming fashion house website.
 The primary goal of this project is to showcase the products offered by the fashion house, maintain a consistent link structure across all pages, display photos of the group members as the Board of Trustees, provide a platform for inquiries and appointment bookings, and display upcoming events.
 The project utilizes external CSS for styling and includes various JavaScript features to enhance interactivity.`

 ### Task Sharing Overview